Better hearing at the Christmas table

 The festive season allows us to take a break and reconnect with family and friends, but social gatherings can be stressful for those who experience hearing loss.

-Linda says there are lots of tips and tricks for hosts that will make the dining space better for people with hearing loss.
+Tracy says there are lots of tips and tricks for hosts that will make the dining space better for people with hearing loss.
 For example, soft furnishings like carpet, curtains and tablecloths create better acoustics and reduce background noise from chairs scraping on the floor or cutlery and glassware on the table.

 So bring in extra lighting after dark, and remove things like large centrepieces from the table that may obstruct your guests’ view of each other.

 Communication is two way, so if you have difficulties with your hearing, there are things you can do too.

 “Be honest.
 Let people know if you experience hearing loss, and what they can do to help,” says Tracy.

 If the environment is making it hard for you to hear, make sure you’re seated away from the bustling kitchen or stereo speakers.
 Even better, ask for the stereo to be switched off.

 “Don’t be afraid to ask for music to be turned down.
 You probably won’t be the only person bothered by the volume,” says Tracy.

 Sitting with your back to the window will also help you better see the person you are talking with.

 Make sure you are well rested beforehand.
 It’s difficult to concentrate on conversations when you’re tired.
 If your hearing is better in one ear, position others on that side of you.
 And, if you have a hearing aid or listening device, use it.